LearnWeb3DAO/lw3-cli/README.md

 # lw3-cli
-LW3 Cli to kickstart your lw3 project
+CLI to kickstart your LW3 project